US dollar reaches all-time high against Pakistan rupee

-KARACHI: The United States Dollar (USD) has reached an all-time high in the country against the Pakistani rupee after it rose by Rs0.49 in the interbank on Monday, ARY NEWS reported.
+KARACHI: The United States Dollar (USD) has reached an all-time high in the country against the Pakistani rupee after it rose by Rs0.47 in the interbank on Monday, ARY NEWS reported.

-On the first day of the week, the US dollar shot to Rs179 from Rs178.51, after witnessing a rise of Rs0.49.
+On the first day of the week, the US dollar shot to Rs178.98 from Rs178.51, after witnessing a rise of Rs0.49.
+The dollar at one time during the day in the interbank touched the Rs179 mark.

 Interbank closing #ExchangeRate for today:https://t.co/14s8dslve8 pic.twitter.com/mAGsLqjvNZ